 Top hats are traditionally black, but feel free to choose any color you prefer.
 The purpose for using the top hat will help determine the color.

 For example, are you planning to perform magic tricks or dress up as Abe Lincoln?
-If so, you'll want a traditional top hat in grey or black like this wool felt fedora.
-Or perhaps you need a green topper for St. Patrick's Day, a multi-colored creation more in the style of Mad Hatter hats, or a coffee-colored steampunk hat for a music festival.
+If so, you'll want a traditional top hat in grey or black like this wool felt top hat by Scala.
+Or perhaps you need a green topper for St. Patrick's Day, a multi-colored creation more in the style of Mad Hatter hats, or a distressed, coffee-colored steampunk hat for a music festival.

 No matter the reason, the fun part about making it yourself is that you get to select all the details and customize it as much as you like.